aidin36/simpletextcrypt/README.md

 The first `16` characters of the encrypted string is the IV.
 It's encoded with Base64.
 Extract that from the string and decode it from Base64 to bytes.

-You need use Argon2 algorithm to derive a key from your Encryption Key.
+You need use Argon2 algorithm to derive a key from your passphrase.
 With the following arguments:

 ```
 Mode: ARGON2_ID